This is another difficult area for those who elect to engage the services of a McKenzie Friend.

 There is no governing or regulatory body to which a Litigant in Person can make a complaint in respect of errors, poor conduct or unethical behaviour by a McKenzie Friend.

-Complaints about McKenzie Friends who are registered with the IoP, NALP or PPR can be made to those organisations.
+Complaints about McKenzie Friends who are registered with the IoP, NALP, PPR or CILEx can be made to those organisations.
 However there is no requirement for a McKenzie Friend to register with them.

 The McKenzie Friend Organisation will accept complaints about McKenzie Friends listed on our site and has a procedure for doing this.